 Where are you from?

-Tell us about your sound and your new project:
+Tell us about your latest track:

 Who inspires you?

 So many tremendous artists!
 From Aretha, Whitney, Barbra Streisand, Miriam Makeba, Amy Winehouse, Dinah Washington, Frank Sinatra for their unique voices and phrasing...(which is in fact storytelling) to Chicago, Earth Wind and Fire, Simon and Garfunkel for their beautiful harmonies and musicality.

 I spent much time traveling - to Europe, to Africa, to Brazil, middle East....and those trips and cultures inspired me through the people and their music.
 I love instruments and quirky sounds that I instinctively seek to reproduce in my tracks.
 I love slow heart wrenching ballads and I love to dance and spent time toplining for a DJ.
 All those elements inspire and influenced my sound on this album.
 I needed to free myself from the confines of a style and just be me.

 Where do you see your career in 5 years?